Bledington: Road

 The B4450, a secondary road linking Stow-on-the-Wold with Chipping Norton, runs through Bledington, near Kingham and through Churchill Village.
 Through traffic usually uses the faster A436 between Stow-on-the-Wold with Chipping Norton, due to the shorter distance and a 5-minute saving in journey time.

 Rail

-The village is a short walk from Kingham station which has trains running to Oxford, London and Worcester.
+The village is within a mile of Kingham station which has trains running to Oxford, London and Worcester.